MarcinBas/api_mt/index.md

 ![How to set up the Memoq Translator Pro 9.8™ plugin for Amazon Translate (AWS) (for a local profile)pic4](./images/memoq/memoq_amazon/2021-10-11_22_23_17-4.png)

  - In the **Edit machine translation settings** windows go to the **Services** tab and check the **AWS Amazon Translate** plugin.
 Click **OK** to confirm that you read the message.
 To prevent this message from displaying again, check **Do not show this warning** option.
-Click the cogwheel icon or double click the name of the plugin.
+Click the cogwheel icon or double-click the name of the plugin.

 ![How to set up the Memoq Translator Pro 9.8™ plugin for Amazon Translate (AWS) (for a local profile)pic5](./images/memoq/memoq_amazon/2021-10-11_22_24_38-5.png)

  - In the **Amazon Translate plugin settings** enter your Access key and Secret access key in the two text fields.
 Select your region from the Region drop-down menu.
 It must be the same region as the one specified in your Amazon credentials.
-More information about other options available in this window are available **[here](https://docs.memoq.com/current/en/Places/amazon-mt-plugin-settings.html)**.
+More information about other options available in this window is available **[here](https://docs.memoq.com/current/en/Places/amazon-mt-plugin-settings.html)**.
 Click **OK**, then click **OK** again.

 ![How to set up the Memoq Translator Pro 9.8™ plugin for Amazon Translate (AWS) (for a local profile)pic6](./images/memoq/memoq_amazon/2021-10-11_22_25_24-6.png)